swiftlang/swift-package-manager/Documentation/Development.md

 absolute search paths.
 SwiftPM will choose the first path which exists on disk.
 If none of the paths are present on disk, it will fall back to built-in computation.

-## Skipping SwiftPM tests

-SwiftPM has a hidden env variable `_SWIFTPM_SKIP_TESTS_LIST` that can be used to skip a list of tests.
-This value of the variable is either a file path that contains a newline separated list of tests to skip, or a colon-separated list of tests.

-This is only a development feature and should be considered _unsupported_.

 ## Making changes in TSC targets